Grading Between Sizes

 - If you’re making the Washington Dress, grade the yoke piece from your waist size to your hip size and cut the skirt in your hip size.

-- For the Concord T-Shirt and the Dartmouth Top, start your grading at the lower bust notch on the front piece.
+- To grade out for the hips on the Concord T-Shirt and the Dartmouth Top, start your grading at the second notch from the top.